bertofurth/Seagate-Central-Tips/Recover Seagate Central Data.md

 volumes that use a page size no greater than the system memory page size which is typically set at 4K.

-The "Linux File Systems for Windows by Paragon Software" seemed to be able to overcome all of these limitations.
+The "Linux File Systems for Windows by Paragon Software" seems to be able to overcome all of these limitations.

-We tested a number of other ext4 for Windows software pacakges and they were unable to read the Seagate Central Data partition for at least one of the above reasons.
+We tested a number of other ext4 for Windows software packages and they were unable to read the Seagate Central Data partition for at least one of the above reasons.
-These other applications included
+These other applications included "Ext2FSD", "Diskinternals Linux Reader" and "Ext2Read (AKA Ext2explore)".

-Ext2FSD
-Diskinternals Linux Reader
-Ext2Read (AKA Ext2explore)

 If you happen to know of any other software for Windows besides the Paragon tool that can access the Seagate Central Data partition then please log an issue in this project and let us know.

 ## Mounting a Seagate Central hard drive under Linux
-For the reasons listed above, mounting an externally attached Seagate Central hard drive under Linux is not straight forward.
-The main obstacle to overcome is the 64K page size for the Data partition.
+For the reasons listed above, mounting a Seagate Central Data partition under Linux is not straight forward.
+The main obstacle to overcome is the 64K page size used for the Data partition.

-In summary, mounting such a volume under Linux requires that you recomile your system's kernel to use a 64K page size so that it becomes capable of reading the Data partition.
-By default, most Linux distributions use a 4K page size.

-Recompiling the Linux Kernel for your specific Linux distribution is beyond the scope of this document however for most major distributions many guides can be found.
+If normal mounting procedures are followed in Linux then an error message of the following kind may appear at the command line and in the system logs.

+    root# mount /dev/vg1/lv1 /mnt/tmp
+    mount: /mnt/tmp: wrong fs type, bad option, bad superblock on /dev/mapper/vg1-lv1, missing codepage or helper program, or other error.

+    EXT4-fs (dm-0): bad block size 65536

-The key is to ensure the CONFIG_PAGE_SIZE_64K option is set when the kernel is recompiled.
+The easiest way to deal with this issue is to mount the partition using the fuse2fs utility which is part of the e2fsprogs package.

-Check getconf PAGESIZE

-List with fdisk -l

-How to mount data partition with vg commands

-From there they can be copied.
+The other, far less convenient alternative is to recompile the system's kernel to use a 64K page size (CONFIG_PAGE_SIZE_64K).
+This is not recommended as this would make memory allocation on your system less efficient.

+The brief procedure for mounting a Seagate Central Data volume using fuse2fs is as follows.
+Note that all of the following commands must be executed as the root user or with the "sudo" prefix.

+First, make sure that the system has the "lvm2" and "e2fsprogs" packages installed.
+For example, in Debian use the command

+    apt install lvm2 e2fsprogs

+Next, connect the USB drive reader containing the Seagate Central drive to the Linux system.

+Generate a list of available LVM partitions by running the "lvdisplay" command.
+Take a note of the LV Path corresponding to the Seagate Central data partition.
+Be careful if you have other LVM partitions active in your system to identify the correct partition path.
+In the example below the LV Path is /dev/vg1/lv1

+    root# lvdisplay
+    --- Logical volume ---
+    LV Path                /dev/vg1/lv1
+    LV Name                lv1
+    VG Name                vg1
+    LV UUID                PD3ZH2-GVlS-FRjB-XB3G-Pm3q-2VKQ-2D3hB7
+    LV Write Access        read/write
+    LV Creation host, time ,
+    LV Status              available
+    # open                 0
+    LV Size                2.72 TiB
+    Current LE             714106
+    Segments               1
+    Allocation             inherit
+    Read ahead sectors     auto
+    - currently set to     256
+    Block device           253:0

+Once the LV Path is discovered, mount the partition using the fuse2fs program as per the following example.
+In this example we are mounting the logical partition /dev/vg1/lv1 at the mount point /mnt/tmp (Use an existing directory in your system as the mount point).
+Note that the volume can be mounted as read-only by adding the "-o ro" flag to the end of the command.

+    root# fuse2fs /dev/vg1/lv1 /mnt/tmp
+    /dev/vg1/lv1: Writing to the journal is not supported. root# cd /mnt/tmp
+    root# ls
+    admin  admin.tm  anonftp  dbd  lost+found  mt-daapd  Public  twonky  TwonkyData

+At this point the volume should be mounted in the /mnt/tmp directory and the data in the partition should be available for copying as normal.

+Once you've finished using the parititon the volume can be unmounted as per the normal umount command as seen in the example below

+    root# umount /mnt/tmp